MicrosoftDocs/azure-devops-docs/docs/report/dashboards/charts.md

 ## Create a flat-list query

-When creating a query to support creating a chart, follow these guidelines.
+When creating a query to support your chart, follow these guidelines.

-- Always choose the **Flat list of work items** query type as that is required to create a chart.
-For more information, see [Create and save managed queries](../../boards/queries/using-queries.md#create-a-query)
+- Always choose the **Flat list of work items** query type.
+Other query types aren't supported for charting.
+For more information, see [Create and save managed queries](../../boards/queries/using-queries.md#create-a-query).
 - Add those fields to either a query clause or the column options that you want to use within your chart.
 You can group charts by any field except date-time, free-form text, and tag fields.
 For example:
+	- To group by Status, include the **State** field
-	- To group by work assignments, include the **Assigned To** in the query or column options
+	- To group by work assignments, include the **Assigned To** field
-	- To group by sprints or iterations, include the **Iteration Path** in the query or column options
+	- To group by sprints or iterations, include the **Iteration Path**
-	- To group by team, include the **Area Path** or **Node Name** in the query or column options
+	- To group by team, include the **Node Name** field which displays the leaf node of the Area Path
-	- To group by a custom field, include it in a query clause or column options.
+	- To group by a custom field, include it.
-- If you want to sum up a numeric column, add that field to your query clause or column options.
+- To sum a numeric column, include the corresponding field in your query clause or column options.
 - If you plan to add your query to a dashboard, save your query as a Shared query.

 The following options aren't supported in query-based charts.

+-  You can't group charts by the following field data types:
+	-  ID
+	-  Date-time
+	-  Plain text, such as Title
+	-  Rich-text, such as Description, Repro Steps
+	-  Tags
-- You can filter a query using tags, however you can't use tags to construct your query chart
+-  You can filter a query using tags, however you can't use tags to configure your chart

-### Fields that show up in the chart editor

-For fields to appear in the chart editor, you must add the field to either the query filter criteria or a displayed column.

-You can't select fields for groupings that aren't supported, such as ID, Title, Tags, date-time fields, Description, Repro Steps, and other HTML and long text fields.
+### Chart availability

+- To create similar charts for tests, see [Track your test results](../../test/track-test-status.md)
+- Charts configured for Shared Queries are viewable by all team members, except members with Stakeholder access, and can be added to dashboards
+- Charts that you create for queries under your My Queries folder are visible only to you
+- You can copy and email the URL of any chart page to share it with a project member
+- For additional examples of charts created from numeric fields, see [Query by a numeric field](../../boards/queries/query-numeric.md).
+-
+### Display of areas and iterations

+When you select **Area Path** or **Iteration Path**, only the leaf node appears in the chart.
+The leaf node is the last node of the full path.
+For example, ```Phone``` is the leaf node of ```FabrikamFiber/Fabrikam Website/Phone```.
+If your query contains a mixed level of leaf nodes, your chart might not reflect expected results.

+Use ```Node Name```, the area path leaf node, to see if that improves your results.

+Charts display in browsers that support Scalable Vector Graphics (SVG).
+This includes Edge, Internet Explorer 9 and Internet Explorer 10, Chrome, Firefox and Safari on Mac.
+Charts aren't optimized for mobile or touch displays.

 ### Limited display of series